prof-rossetti/intro-to-python/exercises/web-service/README.md

 ### Setup

-Fork the professor's [Daily Briefings repo](https://github.com/prof-rossetti/daily-briefings-py), then clone / download your copy onto your local computer.
+Make a copy of the professor's [Daily Briefings repo template](https://github.com/prof-rossetti/daily-briefings-py), then clone / download your copy onto your local computer.

 Follow the README instructions to setup the virtual environment, install package dependencies, and configure environment variables.